We may receive compensation when you click on links to products from our partners.

 Be Cautious About Social Media

 Know the policies and the norms of your organization before adding others on social media.
-LinkedIn is a professional networking site, and as long as you keep communications appropriate, this one is fine to add coworkers, superiors, and employees on.
+LinkedIn is a professional networking site, and as long as you keep communications appropriate, this one is fine to add coworkers, superiors, and employees.
 However, more informal social networks such as Instagram can get a bit trickier.

 If you are a manager or supervisor, your organization may ask that you not add employees on social media.
-Even if there is no policy, pay attention to the workplace culture in regards to social media.
+Even if there is no policy, pay attention to the workplace culture regarding social media.
 In some workplaces, everyone is connected through various forms of social media.
 Others stick to LinkedIn or Facebook only.
 If you add coworkers, make sure you’re commenting and messaging them appropriately and not sending anything that could make someone uncomfortable or harassed.
 Cyberbullying and sexual harassment over social media is still serious workplace misconduct even if it takes place outside of work hours and communication channels.

 Keep Communications Within Business Hours

 Night owls, this one’s for you!
-Try to avoid contacting coworkers or employees late in the evening – unless, of course, they work swing shift or graveyard shifts.
+Try to avoid contacting coworkers or employees late in the evening – unless, of course, they work swing shifts or graveyard shifts.
 If you’re catching up on work at night, sending work-related emails is generally acceptable as long as it’s understood that the other party will most likely not respond until the morning.

 However, abstain from sending text messages in the evening.
 This not only disrupts work-life balance, but it can come across as intrusive or inappropriate.
 Sexual harassment will often start with casual messages outside of business hours, so even if your messages are well intended, they may make others uncomfortable.